By Arthur R. Preiss, PhD., and Stephen E. Sudhoff, CFA

 The institution may need to re-estimate the model based upon these discussions, and then repeat the review process.
 The institution would ideally have standards in place for determining which variables to use as well as thresholds for determining that the model is still working properly.
 The institution should retain all of the documentation used in the review process.

 Continuous Validation: Periodic validation protocols are essential, but ongoing and continuous validation outside of those protocols is extremely helpful to finding model errors.
-The financial institution should have a series of daily, weekly, and/or monthly “change reports” to highlight significant period-to-period differences in various metrics.
-Metrics could include the number of loans/transactions processed, number of suspicious transaction flagged by the system, numbers of complaints by type of complaint, etc. Significant changes in these metrics–even seemingly innocuous metrics–could be a “canary in the coal mine” serving to warn the institution of larger problems.
+The financial institution should have a series of daily, weekly, and/or monthly “change reports” to highlight significant period-to period differences in various metrics.
+Metrics could include the number of loans/transactions processed, the number of suspicious transaction flagged by the system, numbers of complaints by type of complaint, etc. Significant changes in these metrics–even seemingly innocuous metrics–could be a “canary in the coal mine” serving to warn the institution of larger problems.

 Periodic validation should also occur as model users notice differences in model results over time.
 As users gain experience and intuition they may notice when model results are different from what they expect.
 Users (especially junior staff) should be encouraged to investigate anomalous results and also escalate when they have persistent questions or concerns.
 An institution’s policies and procedures should likewise give staff broad authorization to investigate anomalies based upon their own initiative.
 (This applies to senior staff as well–imagine how the 2017 Oscars would have been different had Warren Beatty simply said “I need some help.
 What is written on this card does not make sense to me.”)